Taco Chex Mix

 - Don’t crowd the snack mix on the pan.
 If you don’t have two large baking sheets use 3-4 pans.
 If you crowd the mixture it won’t cook properly and it will make it soggy.

-- Snack mix is done baking when it looks dry, not greasy or wet.
+- Make sure that you bake the snack mix long enough.
+It is ready to go when it looks dry, not greasy or wet.

 Make a big batch of this quick and easy Taco Chex Mix for your family.